How To Spend, Save, and Invest In Alignment With Your Values

 Spending, saving, and investing money in alignment with your values doesn’t have to be complicated

 If you need help with this, check out my book The Financial Anxiety Solution!
-And if you want more tailored guidance, book a session with me!

 Note: a version of this post was originally published on the now-closed website “The Middle Edit” in winter 2019.